Women's Professional Motocross: Culture

-Most influential female rider
+Motocross is a sport that requires dedication and constant work.
+Women's professional motocross, similarly to the male-dominated motocross main events, requires extensive training, mental fortitude, and a competitive mindset in order to be on top.

+Notable riders

+Debbie Matthews

+Debbie Matthews founded the Women's Motocross League (WML), which was later renamed to the WMX.
+In 2024, she was inducted into the AMA Hall of Fame for her "outstanding achievements in advocacy, competition, and promotion of the sport of motorcycling."

 Ashley Fiolek

-Ashley Fiolek, a native of Dearborn, Michigan, born on October 22, 1990, is the most accomplished rider of this generation.
-She has won more amateur and professional races than anyone else in her age group and has stayed on top for the longest period of time.
+Ashley Fiolek, a rider from Dearborn, Michigan, won more amateur and professional races than anyone else in her age group.
+She competed from 2008 until 2012.
 She was born deaf, which is one of the reasons she started racing.
-Because Ashley was unable to hear and participate easily in team sports, she picked up riding due to the fact that she could do it by herself and not have to talk or hear anything other than the bike.
-Being deaf served as one of her greatest advantages while racing because she could not hear what was going on outside the track.
-She only had to focus on what she was doing, which allowed her to dial in and focus at a level that most other riders are unable to do.
-She is able to get on the track and block everything else out other than the things that she is focusing on, such as jumping, cornering, and passing competitors.
+She was unable to participate easily in team sports.
+Fiolek began riding since she did not have to talk or hear anything other than the bike.
+Being deaf served as an advantage while racing because she could not hear what was going on outside the track, allowing her to focus on the race.
+Fiolek was a factory rider for Team Honda.
+At 21, Fiolek walked away from racing professionally due to contract terms and because she no longer supported the direction that the sport was going.

-Ashley started racing dirt bikes when she was 7 years old and has been racing ever since.
-Fiolek was a factory rider for Team Honda, with whom she has been signed ever since she was young.
-At 21, Fiolek walked away from racing in the pros due to the impossible contracts and because the sport that she loved was taking a turn that she did not want to continue on with.
 Ashley now trains younger riders.